1. A setting forth of meaning or intent.

 While unable to pinpoint the beginning of her disillusionment, Heather believes her loss of faith began soon after college and culminated in October of 2010 when she chose to be offended by a story about a kitten in a grade school classroom.
 Now in her thirties, the only illusion Heather operates under is that George Lucas retired the Star Wars empire after completing Return of the Jedi, leaving only the Star Wars trilogy that we used to know.

 Matthew left Mormonism in 2010, but has been active in the LDS internet community for more than a decade.
 His time as contributor and occasional host on Mormon Expression began in the summer of 2011 Episode 150.
 He is most proud of his roles as husband to his smart and beautiful wife of nearly 14 years and dad to his three formidable children.
 Matthew continues to enjoy processing his Mormon experience through blogs, message boards and podcasts and believes that understanding always has the opportunity to increase through discussion and engagement.
 He doesn’t really dislike anyone, not even Brandt.
 No, really.
 And the music you hear on the way in and out of the first 41 podcasts?
 That’s him.

-*Mormon Expositor is a joint venture between Clayton Painter, Brandt Malone, Amy Padgett Blosch, Heather C, Greg Rockwell and Matthew Crowley.
+Note: Mormon Expositor is a joint venture between Clayton Painter, Brandt Malone, Amy Padgett Blosch, Heather C, Greg Rockwell, Nick B, and Matthew Crowley.